 How To Use Gel Nail Polish As A Nail Glue Alternative

-Place it under your UV or LED light right away, continuing to press down on the nail to keep it secure.
-Leave your nail under the light for 30 seconds.
+- Immediately place your nail under a UV or LED light, continuing to press down to keep the nail secure.
+Leave it under the light for about 30 seconds.

-Once all your nails are done, apply the base coat on top of your fake nails, then let them sit under the light for 60 seconds.
-This will help further secure them.
+- Once all your nails are ready, apply another layer of the base coat over your fake nails and let them soak up the light for 60 seconds.
+This extra step helps to further secure your faux nails.

 4. DIY Nail Glue

-To make DIY nail glue, you’re going to need a small container, PVA (clear) glue, and a base coat.
+For this fun little experiment, you’ll need a small container, clear PVA glue, and a base coat.

-Pour your PVA glue into your container until it’s half full.
-Add half a bottle of the base boat.
+- Pour the [amazon link=”B085T2CFJR” link_text=”clear PVA glue” into your container until it’s half full.

 Can I Use Eyelash Glue as Nail Glue?